Christoph-Koschel/Audio-Player/README.md

 -----------------
 A HexaStudio Project

-## New Features!
+## New Features from the last Release!

-  - Support for "wav" and "mp3" files.
-  - Added the frequency animation.
-  - Added loop and shuffle mode.
+  - Added YouTube Support

 ## Roadmap